 Missing teeth create a variety of dental concerns within your smile.
 Not only do they cosmetically mess with the appearance and uniformity of your smile, but they also negatively impact the functionality of your smile as well.
 Missing teeth put extra stress on your remaining teeth as they must make up for the loss when performing daily tasks like chewing or speaking.
 Additionally, missing teeth will likely lead to dental shifting as your other teeth will eventually attempt to fill in the gap by moving closer towards it.

-If you are missing one or more teeth, consider dental bridges to restore the look and functionality of your smile.
-Clinton Family & Cosmetic Dentistry provides restorative dental services for all ages.
+If you are missing one or more teeth, consider dental bridges in Clinton, NC to restore the look and functionality of your smile.
+Clinton Family & Cosmetic Dentistry provides restorative dentistry services for all ages.

 Dental Bridges in Clinton, NC

 If you are missing one or more consecutive teeth, Dr. Oquejiofor is able to provide you with a dental bridge.
 Dental bridges literally bridge the gap in your smile created by missing teeth.
 Using the support of your surrounding teeth, the bridge hardware holds a prosthetic tooth in place of the missing one.
 Patients love dental bridges because they do not require a surgical procedure or a long healing time.
 After their bridge is successfully placed, they will be able to leave our office with a beautifully restored smile.

 The Benefits of a Dental Bridge